killthebuddh4/gecko/README.md

 Gecko is an experimental functional programming language and interpreter for radically distributed applications.
 Every local node in a Gecko program can be transparently replaced with a remote node.
 Remote nodes are accessed via RPC over the [XMTP](https://xmtp.org) protocol.

 XMTP is an end-to-end-encrypted messaging protocol which uses Ethereum addresses as identities.
-By using these decentralized, open protocols for _message passing_ (in the [Smalltalk sense](https://en.wikipedia.org/wiki/Message_passing)) we may be able to bootstrap a computing environment with unheard levels of collaboration and composability.
+By using these decentralized, open protocols for _message passing_ (in the [Smalltalk sense](https://en.wikipedia.org/wiki/Message_passing)) we may be able to bootstrap a computing environment with unheard-of levels of collaboration and composability.

-Gecko is heavily influenced by [Scheme](https://www.scheme.org/), [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk) and [Ruby](https://www.ruby-lang.org/en/).
+Gecko is heavily influenced by [Scheme](https://www.scheme.org/), [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk), [Ruby](https://www.ruby-lang.org/en/), and [Erlang/Elixir](https://elixir-lang.org/).

 _This project and documentation are both under heavy development.
 To see how things are going, please see the [roadmap](#roadmap)._